sneer-chase-scouting-descent/google-homepage/README.md

 This repo houses the code for the google homepage and results page lookalikes made as part of TOP Foundations.

 UPDATE 20210813: The project is done!
-View it at [text](https://sneer-chase-scouting-descent.github.io/google-homepage/results.html).
+View it at [this link](https://sneer-chase-scouting-descent.github.io/google-homepage/results.html).

 ## Skills demonstrated during completion